hm-seclab/open-brski/README.md

   -V, --version  Print version
 ```

 The different commands all take parameters that are needed for running each client.
-There is also a `Config.toml` in which you can configure `open-brski`
+There is also a `Config.toml` in which you can configure `open-brski`.
+You can start the application with ` cargo run open-brski all`.
+A simple `get` request onto `<registrar-agent-url>:<registrar-agent-port>/init` starts the process.

 ```
 mode = "PRM" # unspecified "other" mode not implemented